neurosimata/seizy_ml/README.md

 # SeizyML
-:snake: **SeizyML** uses a gaussian naive bayes classifier to detect :detective: seizures from EEG recordings.
+:snake: **SeizyML** uses a pre-trained gaussian naive bayes classifier to detect :detective: seizures from EEG recordings.
 After the seizures are detected, they can be manually verified with a user-friendly GUI.

 - Currently supports .h5 files containing 2 eeg/lfp channels.